Aurora looks to add a Korean War Memorial as a UN World Heritage Site - Aurora Sentinel

 “The view is to try and create something that is a United Nations Heritage Site,” he said.
 “Those sites are few and far between.
 Those sites result in many people visiting them over the course of time.
 It’s something I believe this community ought to endorse.”

-Hogan said this memorial would follow the Aurora’s Colorado Freedom Memorial’s path of being independently funded.
+Hogan said this memorial, like the Colorado Freedom Memorial, would be independently funded.
 He said committee members involved with the memorial would need to provide their own funding for the site, as well as design and longterm maintenance plans.
 The Colorado Freedom Memorial at Springhill Park near Buckley Air Force Base took its founder Rick Crandall more than a decade to fund and build.

 “This may be a multi-month project, this may be a multi-year project before it comes back to council for final approval,” Hogan said.